Sabres vs Wild Prediction — AI Finds CAN'T MISS NHL Lines & Props (Nov 29)

 Remi Robot Icon

-Remi, our AI sports wizard, has been pouring over mountains of data from every simulation between the Sabres and Wild and using recursive machine learning and impressive AI to examine the data to a single cover probability.
+Remi, our AI sports wizard, has been pouring over millions of data from every angle between the Sabres and Wild and using recursive machine learning and kick-ass AI to crunch the data to a single cover probability.

-The Algorithm has been most keyed in on the growing weight emotional bettors often put on Minnesota’s strength factors between a Sabres team going up against a possibly improved Wild team.
-In reality, the true game analytics appear to reflect a moderate lean against one Vegas line specifically.
+The Algorithm has been most keyed in on the unproportionally assigned weight emotional bettors tend to put on coaching factors between a Sabres team going up against a possibly rested Wild team.
+In reality, the true game analytics appear to reflect a slight lean against one Vegas line in particular.

 Unlock this in-depth AI prediction and all of our NHL AI picks for FREE now.